Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/testing/integration-testing.md

     </td>
     <td>
       <ol>
-        <li>A user in the Discord community is notified by the BeReal bot that another user has posted a response to a prompt. </li>
+        <li>A user in the Discord community is notified by the WhatchaDoin bot that another user has posted a response to a prompt. </li>
         <li>User opens Discord to view the response in the Discord community channel</li>
         <li>User interacts with the post by leaving a comment or a reaction(likes, emojis, etc)</li>
       </ol>